aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-slide/slide-master/_index.md

 ## **Remove Unused Master Slide**

 Aspose.Slides provides the [removeUnusedMasterSlides](https://reference.aspose.com/slides/nodejs-java/aspose.slides/compress/#removeUnusedMasterSlides-aspose.slides.Presentation-) method (from the  [Compress](https://reference.aspose.com/slides/nodejs-java/aspose.slides/compress/) class) to allow you to delete unwanted and unused master slides.
-This Java code shows you how to remove a master slide from a PowerPoint presentation:
+This Javascript code shows you how to remove a master slide from a PowerPoint presentation:

 ```javascript
     var pres = new  aspose.slides.Presentation("pres.pptx");